QUESTIONS TO PONDER:

 No, the bank will not take their home as long as they continue to meet the loan guidelines.
-This includes keeping their property taxes current, maintaining required homeowner’s insurance, and keeping the home in reasonable repair so it isn’t condemned by the County.
+This includes keeping property taxes current, maintaining required homeowner’s insurance, and keeping the home in reasonable repair so it isn’t condemned by the County.
 Failure to do these things could result in the loan being called due and payable.
 Your parents will continue to own their home and retain title throughout the life of the loan†.

 How much money will they owe when the loan has to be repaid?

-Your parents will owe the total amount borrowed, accrued mortgage insurance premiums, accumulated interest, servicing fees, if any, and any other costs and fees financed through the loan amount.
+They will owe the total amount borrowed, accrued mortgage insurance premiums, accumulated interest, servicing fees, if any, and any other costs and fees financed through the loan amount.